 It is certainly not easy changing any life-long pattern, and breathing is no exception.
 When some people try to switch to nasal breathing, they experience strong cravings for deep mouth breaths.
 If you feel this way, just do it – one deep breath is not going to kill you.
 You need to be patient and treat your mouth breathing as any other addiction, which often requires gradual progression.
 Let’s say a person is addicted to ice cream and eats twenty ice cream bars daily.
 Then, he meets a nutritionist, who advises him to stop eating ice cream.
 He tries but succumbs to his strong cravings, which made him sneaks a bar or two.
 Well, the difference between twenty bars and just two is significant!
 Please be patient!
 Don’t be too critical on yourself and always acknowledge your achievements.

 Also, keep in mind that switching to nasal breathing is not a simple task and often professional assistance is required.
-Don’t hesitate to contact a Breathing Normalization specialist for help.
+Don’t hesitate to contact a Buteyko Breathing Method specialist for help.